Dean of Student Support Services

 The Counseling Department has been reorganized into smaller, more manageable units with clearly defined areas of responsibility.

-These units consist of: African-American Scholastic Programs, Continuing Student Counseling Department, International Student Counseling Department, Latina/o Services Network, New Student Counseling Department and Transfer Counseling Department.
+These units consist of: African-American Scholastic Programs, Continuing Student Counseling Department, International Student Counseling Department, Latina/o Services Network, New Student Counseling Department and Transfer Counseling Department and Career Development Counseling.

 This reorganization ensures that the counseling needs of students at all campuses are being better met